90th anniversary of the Latvian Republic: United States resolution on the 90th anniversary of the Latvian Republic

 In recognition the US Senate commemorated the event by resolution.
 The 90th anniversary of the Latvian Republic resolution was submitted to the U.S. Senate by Senator Gordon Smith (R-OR), during the 110th United States Congress.
 The resolution congratulated the people of Latvia on the 90th anniversary of Latvia's November 18, 1918, declaration of independence; commended the government of Latvia for its success in implementing political and economic reforms, for establishing political, religious and economic freedom, and for its commitment to human and civil rights; and called upon the US President and the Secretary of State to urge the government of the Russian Federation to acknowledge that the Soviet occupation of Latvia, Estonia, and Lithuania under the Molotov–Ribbentrop Pact and for the succeeding 51 years was illegal.
 The resolution was introduced on June 9, 2008, and passed unanimously without amendment on September 16, 2008.

 Co-sponsors

-The resolution has 6 co-sponsors (in alphabetical order):
+The resolution was co-sponsored by (in alphabetical order):